KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Pretty Prairie, in Central Kansas, West of Wichita, North of Kingman, South of Hutchinson, near the Amish community of Yoder

 ![](google-maps-and-trends/google-map-pretty-prairie-wichita.png)

-Notably, this may reach a different demographic segment than other forms of advertisement.